What are they?

 How can I raise a dispute?

-If you’ve previously cancelled your subscription or recurring transaction but a further payment has been taken, please see our disputing a credit or debit card transaction page for more information.
+If you’ve already cancelled your subscription or transaction but a payment has been taken, please see our disputing a credit or debit card transaction page for more information.